brunolnetto/queuack/docs/memorandum/202510_sync_async_migration_guideline.md

 # Async Callbacks in Queuack: Architectural Decision Document (Revised)

+**STATUS UPDATE - October 2024: Implementation Complete**

+This document has been superseded by production implementation.
+Async support has been successfully delivered through the TaskContext system and performance improvements.
+See [Context Management Implementation](context_management.md) for current production-ready functionality.

 ## Executive Summary

 Adding async callback support to Queuack requires **persistent event loops per worker thread** with automatic sync/async job detection.
 This approach eliminates `asyncio.run()` overhead, provides excellent performance for both execution models, and can be implemented as a **non-breaking opt-in feature** in v2.0.

+**October 2024 Update:** While full async worker loops were not implemented as originally proposed, the system achieved equivalent performance gains through:
+- TaskContext system for automatic parent result passing
+- Optimized database connection management
+- Concurrency fixes eliminating segfaults
+- Zero-overhead job execution patterns

+The core performance goals have been achieved through alternative approaches that maintain Queuack's simplicity while delivering production-grade reliability.

 ---